viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 </table>

 To change the in-use movement/direction control on the gamepad between the D-Pad and the Joystick, press and hold the Home button (#11) until it displays the lighted segment combination for the gamepad configuration you need.
-Each red color arrangement allows you to control the gamepad in the Viam App:
+Each red color arrangement allows you to control the gamepad in the Viam app:
 <table>
 <tr><td>LED 1 and 3: Use the D-Pad<BR>
 <img src="../img/pi-game-cont-1and3.jpg" width="250px" /></td><td>LED 3 and 4: Use the D-Pad<BR>